Skip to content

 MPCP must prevent the reuse of authorization artifacts across multiple settlements.

-Decision ID Uniqueness
+SBA ID Uniqueness

 Transaction Binding